BJP demands resignation, arrest, polygraph test of West Bengal CM - www.lokmattimes.com

 New Delhi, Sep 9 The BJP has called for the resignation of West Bengal Chief Minister Mamata Banerjee and her immediate arrest, citing the Supreme Court hearings related to the RG Kar Medical College case.

-BJP spokesperson Gaurav Bhatia, addressing the media at the party headquarters, criticised CM Mamata Banerjee for allegedly failing to uphold democratic values and for her purported involvement in covering up the case.
+Addressing the media at the party headquarters here, BJP spokesperson Gaurav Bhatia criticised CM Mamata Banerjee for allegedly failing to uphold democratic values and for her purported involvement in covering up the case.

-Bhatia claimed that during the Supreme Court hearing, the court questioned whether CM Banerjee should continue in her position.

 He argued that for a fair investigation, Mamata Banerjee must step down as chief minister.